Colleen Laurent - Architecture BA

 This module engages students in the re-design of an existing urban centre or locality, orientated around issues of social, economic and environmental sustainability as they are interpreted in urban and architectural design.
 Starting with urban analysis, the project develops through a series of scaled responses and strategies, developing an overall programmatic vision for the locality.
 The project culminates in a detailed urban design presentation that responds to the specific character of the site, making detailed proposals for public realm, demolitions and infill proposals, which also relate to broader sustainable concerns.
 This practical design project is supported by lectures seminars and tutorials which will provide an overview of the development of competing theories of urban design and masterplanning, introducing distinctive contemporary urban plans, as well as a consideration of their historical provenance, regulatory, historical, theoretical, ergonomic, and aesthetic principles..
 Workshops and tutorials will also cover the technical and environmental specification of sustainable urban design at various scales, including microclimate, artificial and natural light in public spaces, landscape and water strategies, planting and greenery, material specifications, vehicular and traffic management and public space and pedestrian use.

-This module, the final one in the programme, focuses on the detailed design of a significant new piece of architecture that responds to, adapts /retrofits and extends existing urban architectural fabric in response to sustainable urban development goals.
-Responding to urban and architectural context, the module assesses a student's capabilities, skills, knowledge and understanding of the relationships and intersections between new building work and existing buildings within a broader urban and cultural context.
-Central to this is the development of strategies of adapting and extending existing architecture towards improved and new uses and enhanced environmental, social and economic sustainability.
-Two key design skills will be demonstrated: the integration of the conflicting demands surrounding a proposal that successfully balances the requirements of client, user and the public with the cultural, technical and environmental pressures encountered; and the thoughtful engagement with and adaptation and extension of existing built environments.
+This module, the final design project of the BA programme, focuses on the detailed design of a significant new piece of architecture that responds to sustainable urban development objectives and the environmental, social and built context.
+The module develops and assesses a student's capabilities, skills, knowledge and understanding of the relationships and intersections between new building work, existing urban fabric and the principles of architectural sustainability within the broader cultural context and theoretical discourse.
+Central to this is the development of a responsive design brief that supports, develops and enhances the existing use of a site towards improved and new uses and enhanced environmental, social and economic sustainability, integrated into the urban context.
+Two key design skills will be demonstrated: the integration of the conflicting demands surrounding a proposal that successfully balances the requirements of client, user and the public with the cultural, technical, urban and environmental pressures encountered; and the thoughtful engagement with and application of the principles of sustainability to architectural design in the built environment.
 The design and integrated technical proposals must therefore be contextual and developed with reference to historical and social aspects of the existing built environment, as well as broader environmental concerns.
 This practical design project is supported by both lectures, seminars and workshops on the technical and environmental specification of sustainable architectural design, including illumination, acoustics, heating and cooling strategies and material specifications.
-Additionally, lectures, seminars and tutorials addressing regulatory, historical, theoretical, ergonomic, spatial, formal and aesthetic principles of architectural design and the adaptive reuse of existing buildings are provided.
+Additionally, lectures, seminars and tutorials addressing regulatory, historical, theoretical, ergonomic, spatial, formal and aesthetic principles of architectural design are provided.

 This module offers students the opportunity to deepen their knowledge and understanding of a particular aspect of architecture.
 The topic to be studied is agreed with the Module Convenor and an appropriate supervisor is nominated from the teaching staff.
 Moreover the dissertation will provide students with the opportunity to develop more advanced academic research and writing skills.
 It forms part of the research strand within the architectural curriculum, which complements the design strand of the studio.